JVAAS/jvaas-html/README.md

         </table>
     </html>

-this DSL will not compile when doing something like
+this DSL will not compile when doing something like this

     HTML {
         table {